Renewvia-Energy/PM-reporting/README.md

 After copying the form for yourself, in the "Responses" tab, click "Link to Sheets."

 ## The Responses Workbook
 After you click "Link to Sheets," Google will generate a workbook in Sheets.
 Add at least two spreadsheets titled "Recent Delinquent Reports" and "Summary."
-Copy the content from the respective sheets in [https://docs.google.com/spreadsheets/d/1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ/edit?usp=sharing](this example workbook) to complete those sheets.
+Copy the content from the respective sheets in [this example workbook](https://docs.google.com/spreadsheets/d/1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ/edit?usp=sharing) to complete those sheets.

 In the Recent Delinquent Reports worksheet, each row is a unique project site.
 After each site agent has completed at least one submission of the PM report form, the rows should match the options for the Site Name question in section 1 of the [form](https://forms.gle/GKedmUH1rCoEw44U7).
 The columns correspond to weeks, with each cell in the table reading "X" if and only if that site did not have a submission that week.
 You can use this table to track which sites' agents are completing their weekly reports.